STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

     ## [1] 127   9

-As `inner_join` keeps only rows that has the same country in both data frames, the dimension of this joined data frame indicates it has 127 rows.
+As `inner_join` keeps only rows that has the same country in both data frames, the dimension of this joined data frame indicates it has **127 rows**.
 We deducted this quantity when checked the number of common countries between tibbles.

+**Left join**

 ``` r
 head(left_join(second_df, my_gap, by = "country")) %>%